MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 ```

 ## DESCRIPTION
-A mailbox plan is a template that automatically configures properties on new mailboxes.
-Mailbox plans correspond to license types.
-The availability of a mailbox plan is determined by your selections when you enroll in Office 365.
+A mailbox plan is a template that automatically configures mailbox properties.
+Mailbox plans correspond to license types, and are applied when you license the user.
+The availability of a mailbox plan is determined by your selections when you enroll in the service and the age of your organization.

+Modifying the settings in a mailbox plan doesn't affect existing mailboxes that were created using the mailbox plan.
+The only way to use a mailbox plan to modify the settings on an existing mailbox is to assign a different license to the user, which will apply the corresponding mailbox plan to the mailbox.

 Each mailbox plan has a corresponding Client Access services (CAS) mailbox plan with the same name and display name value.
 You can use the Set-CasMailboxPlan cmdlet to enable or disable POP3, IMAP4 or Exchange ActiveSync (EAS) access to new or newly-enabled mailboxes, and you can specify the Outlook on the web (formerly known as Outlook Web App) mailbox policy for the mailboxes.